UNIVERSITY OF WISCONSIN River Falls

 The 2015 History and Philosophy Newsletter is viewable online.
 It is the 37th annual edition of the tradition established by the late Dr. Ed Peterson as a means of staying in touch with our alumni and friends.

-The 2014 Peterson Lecture is scheduled for Tuesday, Nov.
-4, 2014.
-Dr. Xiaoyuan Liu, David Dean Professor of East Asian Studies & Professor of History at the University of Virginia will present "Himalayan Dominoes: China's Cold War and the Tibetan Frontier."
+The 2014 Edward N. Peterson Lecture was held Tuesday, November 4, 2014.
+Dr. Xiaoyuan Liu, David Dean Professor of East Asian Studies & Professor of History at the University of Virginia presented "Himalayan Dominoes: China's Cold War and the Tibetan Frontier."
 This year's topic was chosen to be aligned with UWRF's Year of China.
+Watch the lecture video.

 Dr. Stephen Feinstein's vast personal book collection is now available to the public.
 We are grateful to Dr. Feinstein's family who generously chose to donate this amazing collection.
 Most books in the collection can be sent to individuals who are unaffiliated with UWRF through regular inter-library loan channels.
 If interested, contact your local library.
 Details here

 North Hall Centennial (2014) T-shirts and posters are for sale!